linco95/Luddis/README.md

 ==============
 Repository for our game project.

 I did not include the SFML files in this repo.
-You've got to download them yourself and put them into the root folder.
+You've got to download them yourself and put them into the luddis_project folder.
 You also need to copy the files to your debug folder (where the .exe is located):
 - sfml-audio-2.dll
 - sfml-audio-d-2.dll